simplyaltis/SimplyAltis-AltisLife/README.md

 - Added a minimum to bank transfers to stop $1 donation trolling
 - Fixed debit card purchase not updating atm value
 - Finally fixed hatchback cop lights - FOR YOU BRIAN
+- Added ability to impound vehicles for SAS members above level 2 (Crisis Operator & above)
+- Fixed SAS paycheck amounts (200,300,500,600,700 to 200,300,400,500,600)
+- SAS members now have the ability to pullout players from any vehicles (similar to SAPD)
+- Players can now pullout players from their own vehicles if they are stationary
+- Changed revive animation
+- Altered the deathcam
+-